 The Highland Margarita is where tequila and Drambuie meet!
 Appropriately, it's also called a Drambuie Margarita.
 This is an extraordinary margarita because of that one ingredient, which most people would not think of mixing into a sour tequila cocktail.
 Surprisingly, it works very well, so you'll just have to give it a try and find out for yourself!

-With all of these high-class additions to the average margarita, one can only expect that a cheap tequila will bring it all down.
-To avoid this sad predicament find a nice blanco or reposado tequila.
+With all of these premium additions to the average margarita, one can only expect that a cheap tequila will bring it all down.
+To avoid this predicament find a nice blanco or reposado tequila.
 You will thank yourself when that first sip hits your lips.

 Gather the ingredients.